• Home

 Darlene DiBara O'Connor

-Vice President and co-founder-Darlene DiBara O'Connor
+Executive Director and co-founder-Darlene DiBara O'Connor

-Darlene DiBara O’Connor is a Wraparound Coordinator for Worcester Public Schools.
+Darlene DiBara O’Connor was a Wraparound Coordinator for Worcester Public Schools until 2025.
 A former Wellness Coordinator and Education Coordinator for Mass Audubon in Worcester, Ma, she is also a certified Massachusetts educator with 30+ years of experience.
 Darlene was proudly a Conference Committee Member, Speaker Coordinator, and presenter for the Central Mass Lyme Foundation for several years.
-She has given interviews for the local newspapers, media, and Netflix, for a documentary about chronic illnesses.
+She has given interviews for the local newspapers, media,

 Over the years, Darlene, has delivered numerous talks about Lyme and its associated diseases for schools, church groups, nurses, and other health care professionals.